 Evangelism is a weighty task, and like it or not, we all have a responsibility to carry it out.

 I am unabashedly extroverted.
-I enjoy the company of my peers, and really need it to recharge if I’ve been cooped up by myself for too long.
+I enjoy being with people, and social activities really help me to recharge if I’ve been cooped up by myself for too long.

-On my own, it can be difficult for me to remain close to God.
-After all, extroverts recharge by engaging in social situations.
-It makes sense that we would recharge spiritually by the same means, worshiping alongside other people.
-It took the quiet, evangelistic prowess of an introvert to show me what a personal relationship with Jesus really looked like.
+Yet, it took the quiet evangelistic prowess of an introvert, Sarah, to show me what a personal relationship with Jesus really looked like.
 And, if I may be characteristically bold, it was my confidence in publicly declaring my faith that encouraged that introvert to reach out beyond her immediate sphere of influence.

-I have known Jesus personally most of my life, but at a time when I got caught up in an academic and social expression of my faith, I needed someone to teach me how to be faithful and energized alone with God.
-Looking back, if I won heads for Jesus, it was Sarah who won hearts.
+I have known Jesus personally most of my life, but at a time when I got caught up in an academic and social expression of my faith, I needed someone to teach me how to be faithful and energized by God alone.
+Looking back, I might have won heads for Jesus; Sarah won hearts.

-For all of my arguments and public declarations, when I was left alone–I felt painfully alone.
+For all of my arguments and public declarations, when I was left alone, I felt painfully alone.
 I didn’t know how to be intimate with Jesus by myself.
-Sarah urged me towards Scripture and quiet prayer.
+Sarah urged me to focus on Scripture and quiet prayer.
 She helped me stop seeking a middle man and sit quietly with God.
-It was then that I really invited Christ into my whole heart.
+It was then that I really invited Christ to rule over me completely.

-Jesus called men from all walks of life to be His apostles.
-Let’s talk about the difference between Peter and John for example: extroverted Peter was passionate, no one can deny that.
-He was hot-headed and on fire for the Gospel, often more like a warrior of evangelism than an angel.
-Introverted John, ‘the Beloved’ we call him, rested his head on the chest of Christ, remained close to His heart physically and spiritually, even remaining at the foot of the Cross when it was too much for the likes of Peter to deal with.
+Jesus called men from all walks of life to be his apostles.
+Let’s talk about the difference between Peter and John, for example: extroverted Peter was passionate, no one can deny that.
+He was hot-headed and on fire for the Gospel, often more like a warrior of evangelism than a peacemaker.
+Introverted John, the beloved disciple, rested his head on the chest of Christ, remained close to his heart both physically and spiritually, even remaining at the foot of the cross close to Jesus’ mother.

-If you’re feeling ill-equipped for the call to evangelization, check out the Share Your Faith series.
+If you’re feeling ill-equipped to share your faith, check out the Share Your Faith series.